 Are you a bird lover?
-Did you know that the maritime regions of Québec are a great place to observe hundreds of species of birds in their natural habitats?
-Here are four road trip adventures for birders—one in each of our regions.
+Did you know that the maritime regions of Québec are all great places to observe hundreds of species of birds in their natural habitats?
+Here are four road trip adventures for bird watchers—one in each of our regions.
 Get your binoculars ready!

 6 days | 180 km (110 mi.) | from La Pocatière à Rimouski

 Follow our bird-watching itinerary in Bas-Saint-Laurent to discover a multitude of observation sites along the St. Lawrence.
 Once nesting season is over, you can visit Île aux Lièvres (Hare Island) and Île du Pot à l’Eau-de-Vie (Brandy Pot Island), off Rivière-du-Loup, and see the many species of birds that shelter there.
 Further east, the Raoul-Roy lookout in Parc national du Bic is a popular destination for birders, especially in the spring, when you can watch thousands of birds of prey flying north.
 In the coves and bays of the park you may spot common eiders, the region’s signature species, which are known for their highly insulating down.
 These ducks can also be observed in the Kamouraska area and in the Saguenay–St. Lawrence Marine Park.

 7 days | 550 km (340 mi.) | from Matane to New Richmond